jmbish04/gh-stars-sink/README.md

    - `pnpm wrangler d1 create ghstars`
    - `pnpm wrangler kv:namespace create TERMS`
    - `pnpm wrangler vectorize create ghstars-index`
-4. Update the `wrangler.toml` file with the `database_id` for D1 and `id` for KV, obtained from the resource creation commands.
+4. Update the `wrangler.toml` file with the resource identifiers returned in the previous step.
 5. Deploy the worker using `pnpm wrangler deploy`.

 ### Run tests

-Execute `pnpm test` to run the unit tests against a local Workers runtime.
+Execute `pnpm test` to run the full test suite or `pnpm test:worker` to run only the Cloudflare Worker tests locally.

 ## ✨ Features